What is Paranoia?

 One of the most difficult aspects of paranoia for carers and relatives is the risk of violence.
 Sometimes it happens that an individual suffering from intense paranoia and genuinely believing themselves to be under threat of physical harm will decide to strike first to eliminate what they see as the threat and this may result in violence sometimes to a complete stranger, sometimes to someone close to them.

 The other reaction, that of self harm, however occurs even more frequently and the person with schizophrenia may attempt to take their own life in order to escape from the unending suffering that they perceive from this campaign of spying and harassment they are enduring5.
-You can read more about dangerous behaviour on our advice sheet.
+You can read more about dangerous behaviour on our information sheet.

 In the case of violent behaviour the existence of paranoid thinking as a motive for the attack does, in English law at least, constitute a defence and may result in the person being found unfit to stand trial or, if the trial proceeds, provide the defence of “not guilty by reason of insanity”11.